Perevalov/qa_chatbots_exercises/exercise_2/README.md

+# Exercise 2: Text Classification on example of Relation Prediction of Questions

 ## Context

 Text classification has many applications in Natural Language Processing.
 Specifically, in Question Answering & Chatbots, it can be used as a **Relation (Predicate) Prediction** component.